The science behind Cognassist

 Can a learner access support if they identify in only one domain?

 The Cognassist neurodiversity assessment has been designed to measure a broad spectrum of cognitive abilities, rather than a single, combined measure.
-These eight domains can and should be measured separately.
+These nine domains can and should be measured separately.
 Therefore, support should be given if a learner identifies in any of the domains.
 We can break this down further.

 Within the CHC model, it is acknowledged that many of the domains of cognition are related, and often work together as we perform tasks, but still represent different abilities, which should be measured separately if we are to build a more comprehensive understanding of a person’s brain: